dfreeman/ember-ace/README.md

 });
 ```

 For each of the following types, you may specify an array of names to be included in your Ace build (as above).
-To see the full list of available entities, check the `src-noconflict` directory of the `ace-builds` npm package that this addon depends on.

- - `modes`: syntax highlighting and editor behaviors for different languages
+ - `modes`: syntax highlighting and editor behaviors for different languages ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/mode))
- - `workers`: background workers to provide things like linting and semantic checks for certain languages
+ - `workers`: background workers to perform more expensive processing available for some modes ([see all, intermingled with modes](https://github.com/ajaxorg/ace/tree/master/lib/ace/mode))
- - `themes`: color schemes for the editor
+ - `themes`: color schemes for the editor ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/theme))
- - `exts`: editor extensions, like spellcheck and Emmet abbreviations
+ - `exts`: editor extensions, like spellcheck and Emmet abbreviations ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/ext))
- - `keybindings`: common keybindings from editors like Emacs and Vim
+ - `keybindings`: common keybindings from editors like Emacs and Vim ([see all](https://github.com/ajaxorg/ace/tree/master/lib/ace/keyboard))